 Sport and exercise are important because they:

-- Improve our sense of wellbeing and self-confidence
+- Improve sense of wellbeing and self-confidence

 Benefits of sport and exercise during/after cancer treatment